-Teachers are responsible in the first instance for dealing with minor infringements, such as lateness, casual rudeness, or disruption in class, and late or poorly completed work.
+Teachers are responsible in the first instance for dealing with minor infringements, such as lateness, casual rudeness, or disruption in class and late or poorly completed work.
 They may impose any of the sanctions above, such as the setting of additional work, or setting a written task.
-Repetition of misbehaviour will be reported to the Assistant Head of Key Stage and to the pupil's Tutor/Form teacher and may lead to further sanctions.
+At Key Stage 2 and 3, repetition of misbehaviour will be reported to the pupil's class teacher/form tutor and Assistant Head of the relevant key stage and may lead to further sanctions.

-Minor indiscipline in class or other minor misdemeanours are reported to the pupil's Tutor/Form teacher and may lead to a pupil being set a domestic task for a designated time, usually thirty minutes.
+Minor indiscipline in class or other minor misdemeanours are reported to the pupil's class teacher or form tutor and may lead to a pupil being set a domestic task for a designated time, which is commensurate with their age.

-More serious misdemeanours are reported to the pupil's Tutor/ Form teacher and Assistant Head of Key Stage and may lead to the withdrawal of privileges for a designated period, usually up to three days, such as use of the courts when the rest of the Year group are allowed on.
+More serious misdemeanours are reported to the pupil's Assistant Head of Key Stage, and may lead to the withdrawal of privileges for a designated period, usually up to three days, such as withdrawal of favourite playtime activity, removal from a particular subject such as games if they pose a risk or restriction to areas they may play in during playtime.

-Persistent lateness to lessons will be reported to the pupil's Tutor/ Form teacher and Assistant Head of Key Stage and may lead to a demerit.
+Persistent lateness to lessons will be reported to the pupil's Assistant Head of Key Stage and may lead to a 45-minute supervised detention with a member of SMT after school on a day of the week.

-Repeated lateness (following warning and/ or punishment), or repeated indiscipline in class will be reported to the pupil's Assistant Head of Key Stage and may lead to detention.
+Repeated lateness (following warning and/ or punishment), or repeated indiscipline in class will be reported to the pupil's Assistant Head of Key Stage and may lead to a supervised detention (up to a length of 90 minutes) with a member of SMT after school on a day of the week.

-Persistently poor academic performance may result in the Tutor/Form teacher and Assistant Head of Key Stage requiring a pupil to be placed on academic performance report where the pupil's teachers will make written comments on the pupil's performance at the end of every lesson for a period of one or two weeks.
+Persistently poor academic performance may result in the relevant Assistant Head of Key Stage requiring a pupil to be placed on academic performance report where the pupil's teachers will make written comments on the pupil's performance at the end of every lesson for a period of one or two weeks.

-Deliberately missing a lesson or becoming seriously behind in work may result in the Tutor/Form teacher and Assistant Head of Key Stage requiring a pupil to attend a detention.
+For pupils in Key Stage 3, deliberately missing a lesson or becoming seriously behind in work may result in the Assistant Head of Key Stage requiring a pupil to attend a detention (up to a length of 90 minutes) after school with a member of SMT.